joeechua/Ads-Decoder_ext/README.md

 ## Download Data
-Download the data by running the command below in the terminal window at the `Ads-Decoder` directory.
+Download the data by running the command below in the terminal window at the `Ads-Decoder_ext` directory.

     sh download_data.sh